jvia/robotic-fault-detection/QUESTIONS.md

   causal chains in addition (just adds)

+- What is the best way to architect the connection?

+  The fault detector runs standalone and will try to connect to CAST.
+So a plugin should be created which allows CAST data to be exported to the fault detector.

 ### Ideas ###

   - Make a graph visualizer which shows the communication occurring in the system.